Tuesday/Wednesday/Thursday, April 6/7/8, 2010.

 Finally we headed to the airport.
 We got checked in (they needed our visas, which was obnoxious, because regular tourists didn’t need them) and waited outside security for a bit.
 Mom took pictures, the inevitable was avoided.
 But finally we hugged our good byes.
 Somehow the “See you next week” helped.
 Mom managed to not cry until we were in line for security.
 We walked around the shopping center portion of the airport for a while, just trying to kill time, but with the weight and bulk of our giant backpacking backpacks and drawstring bags, we couldn’t meander too much.
 Got to the gate, and the fact that we had a solid 24 hours of travel ahead of us finally hit.
 The misery that was to be experienced was just like, uh… what?
 It’s clearly not hit either one of us yet.
 We have no idea what we are doing and what compelled us to do so.
 Everyone else seems more excited for us than we are (minus Dad).
 But I think the misery of the travel is weighing heavier on us right now than the idea of being in New Zealand.
 The first half hour, at least of the flight was super rough.
 Uncomfortably so.
 Our seatmate started to get chatty, then calmed down until landing.
 It was turbulent various times, but never as bad as that first part.

 Landing was pretty sweet, getting to see Australia for the first time.
 We didn’t think we had to go through security again though, so when we learned we did, we got a little more worried with the time crunch that we already had.
 And annoyed since we had to chuck a full bottle of purchased water.
 Sydney airport was super hot and humid.
 We finally got in line to board and when we got up there I got through, but Tim got pulled aside .It turned out that Tim’s visa application had the wrong birth date so something got weird and it just needed to be fixed.
 We got it straighted out and got onto our Emirates flight.
 The double decker plane.
 Definitely a different vibe in this plane.
 Quite older and more ghetto.
 Also, having come from Dubai, it definitely had a different culture.
 There were the women not just in the burkas, but totally veiled, which is very strange to me.
 All of the plane instructions were in Arabic first, as well as the reading materials.
 Just got a strange vibe overall.
 We didn’t take off until 45 minutes after scheduled take off time due to a long wait on the tarmac, but it seemed to be ok, because there was the individual entertainment again.
 Including movies not yet released in the US.
 An interesting feature is the three different camera views that you can watch as you fly.
 Underneath the plane, pilot view, and from the tail.
-Overall, the flight was the smoothest of them all, despite being a double decker plane.
-So after 35 hours of travel, we were finally in New Zealand.
-Even from out the windows it was clear that it just looked different, you couldn’t pin point it very well, but there was something about it.

 We got to customs, up to the first checkpoint, and there again, because of the weird birthday, there was trouble.
 It was hard to hear her, but finally we figured out what she was saying and we had to go sit and wait on a bench while they double-checked and we were okayed.
 Made it through customs and found the bus relatively easy.
 The driver was a maniac, and super fast, I thought we were going to have made it 25 hours of travel, ad then die on the bus ride to the hotel.
 The bus finally got to the CBD, which was a lot like Boston’s Financial District, and Tim picked one of two spots that we could get off.
 Only, once we got off and started in the direction, it was up the longest, most steep hill I have ever seen.
 I need to remember to get a picture of it, because hauling 70 pounds of luggage, or giant packbacks and then our mini packs up it, not really knowing how far we had left was miserable.
 But finally we turned at the top of the hill and went straight for another few blocks and made it to the hotel, and was very pleased.
 Queen bed, TV, couch, mini kitchenette with sink, stove top, mini fridge, toaster, and microwave.
 Good enough!